Tom Cross (film editor): Influences

 He has cited The Wild Bunch (1969) and The French Connection (1971) as influences.

 Personal life

-Tom is married to Holly Ramos and they have two children.
-When Tom received his first Oscar nomination, Ramos took to her blog to congratulate her husband and share her pride, she said: "..
+Tom is married to Holly Ramos and they have two sons.
+When Cross received his first Oscar nomination, Ramos took to her blog to congratulate her husband and share her pride, she said: "..
 Tom is the personification of Conan O’Brien’s quote. “if you work really really hard and are kind, amazing things will happen”.
 He inspires me everyday."